developerasun/myCodeBox-blockchain/background/ethereum.md

 > The contract address is usually given when a contract is deployed to the Ethereum Blockchain.
 The address comes from the creator's address and the number of transactions sent from that address (the “nonce”).

+- private key: 64 hex characters
+- account: 42 hex characters
+- contract: 42 hex characters

-## Synchronization modes
+## Blockchain client

-> To follow and verify current data in the network, the Ethereum client needs to sync with the latest network state.
+> To follow and verify current data in the network, **the Ethereum client needs to sync with the latest network state**.
 This is done by downloading data from peers, cryptographically verifying their integrity, and building a local blockchain database.

 > Synchronization modes represent different approaches to this process with various trade-offs.
 Clients also vary in their implementation of sync algorithms.
 Always refer to the official documentation of your chosen client for specifics on implementation.

-## Overview of strategies
-> General overview of synchronization approaches used in Mainnet ready clients:

 ### Full sync {#full-sync}

-Full sync downloads all blocks (including headers, transactions, and receipts) and generates the state of the blockchain incrementally by executing every block from genesis.
+> Full sync downloads all blocks (including headers, transactions, and receipts) and generates the state of the blockchain incrementally by executing every block from genesis.

-Minimizes trust and offers the highest security by verifying every transaction.
+> Minimizes trust and offers the highest security by verifying every transaction.
 With an increasing number of transactions, it can take days to weeks to process all transactions.

 ### Fast sync

-Fast sync downloads all blocks (including headers, transactions, and receipts), verifies all headers, downloads the state and verifies it against the headers.
+> Fast sync downloads all blocks (including headers, transactions, and receipts), verifies all headers, downloads the state and verifies it against the headers.
 Relies on the security of the consensus mechanism.
 Synchronization takes only a few hours.

 ### Light sync

-Light client mode downloads all block headers, block data, and verifies some randomly.
+> Light client mode downloads all block headers, block data, and verifies some randomly.
 Only syncs tip of the chain from the trusted checkpoint.
 Gets only the latest state while relying on trust in developers and consensus mechanism.
 Client ready to use with current network state in a few minutes.

 ### Snap sync
-Implemented by Geth.
-Using dynamic snapshots served by peers retrieves all the account and storage data without downloading intermediate trie nodes and then reconstructs the Merkle trie locally.

-Fastest sync strategy developed by Geth, currently its default Saves a lot of disk usage and network bandwidth without sacrificing security.
+> Implemented by **Geth**.
+Using **dynamic snapshots** served by peers retrieves all the account and storage data **without downloading intermediate trieI** nodes and then reconstructs the Merkle trie locally.
+Fastest sync strategy developed by Geth, currently its default.
+It **saves a lot of disk usage and network bandwidth** without sacrificing security.

 ### Warp sync

-Implemented by OpenEthereum.
+> Implemented by OpenEthereum.
 Nodes regularly generate a consensus-critical state snapshot and any peer can fetch these snapshots over the network, enabling a fast sync from this point.
 Fastest and default sync mode of OpenEthereum relies on static snapshots served by peers.
 Similar strategy as snap sync but without certain security benefits.
-More on Warp

 ### Beam sync

-Implemented by Nethermind and Trinity.
+> Implemented by Nethermind and Trinity.
 Works like fast sync but also downloads the data needed to execute latest blocks, which allows you to query the chain within the first few minutes from starting.
 Syncs state first and enables you to query RPC in a few minutes.
 Still in development and not fully reliable, background sync is slowed down and RPC responses might fail

 ## Ethereum security and scam prevention

-> With interest in cryptocurrencies growing, learning best practices when using cryptocurrency is essential.
+> With interest in cryptocurrencies growing, **learning best practices when using cryptocurrency is essential**.
 Crypto can be fun and exciting, but there are also serious risks.
 If you put in this small amount of upfront work, you can mitigate these risks.

 > Over 80% of account hacks are a result of weak or stolen passwords.
 A long combination of characters, numbers and symbols is best to keep your accounts secure.